 Wireless Worldwide plc thereafter.
 The award of 1,310,302 Performance Shares granted to Tim Pennington on 2 June 2009 was split so that half the award is measured over TSR for Cable and Wireless plc prior to demerger and the combined Cable & Wireless Communications Plc and Cable & Wireless Worldwide plc thereafter.
-The remaining half is measured over TSR for Cable & Wireless Communications Plc.
+The remaining half is measured over TSR for Cable & Wireless Communications Plc and Cable & Wireless Worldwide plc thereafter.
+4 Communications Plc.
 Subsequent to demerger one half of the award was adjusted in line with note 2 above.

-The number of shares awarded under the PSP 2011 set out on pages 63 to 64 was calculated based on the average share price for the period 24 to 30 May 2012 (inclusive) which is the period immediately after the 2011/12 full year results and would ordinarily have been used to calculate the award price had the Company not been in an extended close period until January 2013.
+The number of shares awarded under the PSP 2011 set out on pages 63 to 64 was calculated based on the average share price for the period 24 to 30 May 2012 (inclusive) which 5 is the period immediately after the 2011/12 full year results and would ordinarily have been used to calculate the award price had the Company not been in an extended close period until January 2013.